-It might be fun to be a DJ (short for disc jockey) because you get to listen and play with the music most of the time.
+It might be fun to be a DJ (short for Disc Jockey) because you get to listen and play with the music most of the time.

 But just like every other job in the world, there are pros and cons when it comes to making a living being a DJ.